Peter Bourjos: Los Angeles Angels of Anaheim

 The Los Angeles Angels of Anaheim selected Bourjos in the 10th round of the 2005 Major League Baseball draft, signing him on August 18, 2005.
 In 2008, Bourjos registered 50 stolen bases (SB) and a .295 batting average (AVG) with the Rancho Cucamonga Quakes.

 Bourjos spent 2009 with the Arkansas Travelers.
 In 110 games, he batted .281, scored 72 runs, hit 16 doubles, 14 triples, six home runs (HR) and drove in 51 runners (RBI).
 In 109 games in the outfield, he recorded 294 putouts, five double plays and seven assists in 302 total chances with only one error for a .997 fielding percentage.
 He led the Texas League (TL) in triples and led the Travelers in runs.
 In May, he was selected as the Angels' Defensive Player of the Month and as a TL All-Star.
 He was also recognized as the Angels minor league system's Defensive Player of the Year in 2009.

 In the offseason after 2009, the Angels bought his contract and added him to their 40-man roster to prevent him from being selected by another team in the Rule 5 draft.
 Going into the 2010 season, Baseball America named him the second-best prospect in the Angels system, the "fastest baserunner", and "best defensive outfielder."
 Through the first three months of the 2010 season, he batted .314 with 12 triples and 27 stolen bases with the Salt Lake Bees.
 In 487 games and seven minor league seasons in the Angels system, Bourjos batted .291 with a .345 on-base percentage, .455 slugging percentage, 88 doubles, 54 triples, 41 HR, 225 RBI and 141 SB.

 Bourjos made his Major League debut on August 3, 2010.
-In an August game against the Toronto Blue jays, he nearly robbed Adam Lind of a triple when he ran so fast into the wall that the ball caromed off his forearm.
-That same game, he made a diving catch in shallow left-center field to rob Aaron Hill of a hit, caught Yunel Escobar's deep fly ball on the warning track at the 400-foot mark on the wall in center field and took away a hit from José Bautista on a rocket line drive in the ninth.
-Bourjos appeared in 51 games that year, batting .204 with six doubles, four triples, six home runs and ten SB.
+In an August game against the Toronto Blue Jays, he nearly robbed Adam Lind of a triple when he ran so fast into the wall that the ball caromed off his forearm.
+That same game, he made a diving catch in shallow left-center field to rob Aaron Hill of a hit, caught Yunel Escobar's deep fly ball at the 400-foot mark on the wall in center field and took away a hit from José Bautista on a rocket line drive in the ninth.
+Bourjos appeared in 51 games that year, batting .204 with six doubles, four triples, six home runs and ten stolen bases.
 He played 450 innings in the outfield and recorded ten assists, which placed second among all American League (AL) center fielders.